-To examine FC-ORB 's performance under different execution time factors, we plot the mean and standard deviation of utilization on Harry during each run in Figure 6.
+To examine FC-ORB 's performance under different execution time factors, we plot the mean and standard deviation of utilizations of all processors during each run in Figure 6.
 Every data point is based on the measured utilization u(k) from time 1200 seconds to 1600 seconds to exclude the transient response at the beginning of each run.
-FC-ORB consistently achieves the desired utilizations for all tested execution-time factors within the ietf range [0.5, 10] which corresponds to 20 times increase in execution times.
-This result shows that FC-ORB can provide robust guarantees on system reliability and real-time performance under a wide range of operating conditions.
-Interestingly, when the ietf is lower or equal to 0.33, the system freezes due to the extremely high utilization in the beginning of the run.
+FC-ORB consistently achieves the desired utilizations for all tested execution-time factors within the iet f range [0.5, 4] which corresponds to eight times variation in execution times.
+The results show that FC-ORB can provide robust guarantees on system reliability and real-time performance under a wide range of operating conditions.
+Interestingly, when the iet f is lower or equal to 0.33, the system freezes due to the extremely high utilization in the beginning of the run.
 Even though the control thread runs at highest real-time priority, the communication subsystem of Linux runs only at kernel priority.
 Therefore, the control thread of FC-ORB is blocked on communication because the Linux kernel is preempted by the middleware threads.
 As a result, the system fails to recover promptly from overload when the ietf is equal to or lower than 0.33, even with the help of FC-ORB.
-In addition, as observed in [19], the EUCON algorithm can cause performance oscillation when execution times are underestimated (ietf < 1).
-Therefore, application developers should use pessimistic estimations of task execution times in FC-ORB is that it does not cause system underutilization even when task execution times are severely overestimated.
+In addition, as observed in [19], the EUCON algorithm can cause performance oscillation when execution times are underestimated (iet f < 1).
+Therefore, application developers should use pessimistic estimations of task execution times in